 For flow chamber preparation, coat one channel of a 6-well flow slide with 30 microliters of 0.1% gelatin [1] and incubate the slide for at least 15 minutes at 37 degrees Celsius [2].

-WIDE: Talent adding gelatin to channel
+WIDE: Talent adding gelatin to channel.
+TEXT: When handling the flow chambers try to prevent air bubble formation.

 Talent placing slide at 37 °C

+Besides commercial flow chambers, custom-made flow chambers can be used with specific dimensions of choice.
+This enables to study the influence of the vascular geometry changes on clot dynamics (refer to TEXT for protocol).

+Talent shows custom-made flow chambers with a stenotic design.

 While the slide is incubating, collect the cells from a confluent pulmonary artery endothelial cell culture with trypsin [1] and sediment the cells by centrifugation [2-TXT].

+Talent washing the cells with EDTA

 Talent adding trypsin to dish, with trypsin container visible in frame

 Talent adding tube(s) to centrifuge TEXT: 7 min, 300 x g, RT